unitymakesus/drnc/wp-content/plugins/security-safe/README.txt

 == Changelog ==

+= 1.1.6 =
+*Release Date - 8 May 2018*
+* Bug Fix: If a child theme is used, only the parent theme files were appearing in the theme files permissions audit list.
+* Improvement: Updated PHP version checks

 = 1.1.5 =
 *Release Date - 23 April 2018*
 * Added Feature: Prevent Access to readme.html and license.txt core files.